-The Take Back the Night march across campus Osprey Crossings to Osprey Plaza was held Wednesday, Oct.
-1. The UNF Drum Corps led the march, which was followed by a speak out and candle light ceremony.
+Take Back the Night 2016 will begin with a cross-campus march from Osprey Crossings to Osprey Plaza and will be in October.
+The UNF Drum Corps will lead the march, which will be followed by a survivor speak out and candle lighting ceremony in Osprey Plaza.

 “Take Back the Night” brings people together to stand in unity against interpersonal violence and abuse in their community.
 A cross-campus march represents the solidarity of women and men who are not afraid to stand up and speak out against violence.
 A candle-lighting ceremony honors victims and survivors of violence, and survivors are given the opportunity to share their stories.
 Take Back the Night is a national movement conducted by organizations during April or October.

 View photos from previous Take Back the Night events.